collinlowing/cop4534-p1/Google_tests/googletest/docs/gmock_cook_book.md

 in a namespace scope (i.e. not inside a class or function), you will define an action with the given name that executes the statements.
 The value returned by `statements` will be used as the return value of the action.
-Inside the statements, you can refer to the K-th (0-based) argument of the mock function as `argK`.
+Inside the statements, you can refer to the Key-th (0-based) argument of the mock function as `argK`.
 For example:

 ```cpp